 IMS provides standardized organizational structure distinct from individual organizations day to day administrative structures.
 As roles are standardized, it allows for greater functional, interoperability and avoids confusion over different position titles and organizational structures.

-Refer to Section 4.
-Diagram: Mohawk College IMS Structure.
+Refer to Section 4 diagram of the Mohawk College IMS Structure.

-The responsibility of the college is to ensure the safety of the faculty, staff, students and the public, and to ensure the prompt elimination of all sources of potential danger.
+The responsibility of the college is to ensure the safety of employees, students and the public, and to ensure the prompt elimination of all sources of potential danger.
 Depending on the incident, responsibilities of the Emergency Operations Control Group (EOCG) could include:

-- Designate, Confirm Incident Commander for the EOCG and support Unified Command at site (Police, EMS, Fire)
+- Designate, and confirm Incident Commander for the EOCG and support unified command at the site (Police, EMS, and Fire).